Direct Mail Basics – What All is Usually Included in a Direct Mail Campaign?

 There are many ways to write copy for a direct mail piece.
 But the most important element of a direct mail piece is the offer.
 A well-crafted offer spells out all the benefits a prospect can get by taking action.
 And it must be so valuable that the prospect can’t refuse it.
 To grab the reader’s attention, you must use words that make them want to know more.
 Listed below are several tips for writing compelling copy.

 When writing copy for a direct mail piece, remember to include the benefits of the product.
-If a consumer is able to read the offer, they are more likely to take action and buy it.
+If a consumer can read the offer, they are more likely to take action and buy it.
 But if they don’t, they won’t.
 So, the best way to increase the chance of a potential customer purchasing a product is to write the benefits in a way that they can understand.
 For instance, if the product offers a $10 discount for a pub meal, a person reading the offer will likely save it for later.

 Cost of buying a direct mail list